 After leading a toddler- (and parent-) friendly craft at the Pamper Pirate’s last birthday ended up being such a huge hit, I knew I wanted to replicate the experience.
 We kicked off crafts with a nine link paper chain.
 As I threw the party just two weekends prior to Halloween, the chain allows the littles to be able to remove a link each day counting down to the holiday.

 Truth be told, I had a load of black, orange, and purple construction paper that would have otherwise went unused.
 I cut the paper into strips in the weeks leading up to the party and glued on googly eyes and felt pieces left over from a puppet crafting kit from the Pamper Pirate’s birthday.
 This was the first activity as we wanted to allow the chains enough time to dry.

 I purchased two kits of these darling Halloween mini wreaths from Amazon.
 Each child (ie mom) could customize the wreath with the child’s trim selections.

 First, I have to share the Pamper Pirate’s Halloween costume.
 He was the cutest little fox I ever did see.
 It is also a bit of a joke between my husband and I as on a daily basis one of us belts out, “WHAT DOES THE FOX SAY?”
 And the Pamper Pirate responds with “Ahahahahahahahaha,” in the manner of the 2012 viral song.

-Second, we did not want to be left without a ton of the treats.
+Second, we did not want to be left with a ton of the treats.
 I ordered single cupcake boxes, single cookie bags, and single caramel apple boxes, as well as Halloween themed goody bags.
 I packed the cookies and the caramel apples the night before and packed the cupcakes the morning of, after the frosting cooled.